angel1234-ship-it/telecom-customer-churn-dashboard/README.md

-# 📊 Telecom Customer Churn Analysis
+# 📊 12:1 ROI: Data-Driven Intervention to Secure $510K in At-Risk Telecom Revenue
 ## 📌 Project Overview

 This project analyzes customer churn for a fictional telecommunication company that provides both phone and internet services.